 Watch our short guide on when you need a TV Licence at university.

 There is no separate student TV Licence or a student discount.
 But if you don’t need your licence for the full 12 months, you can apply for a refund for any unused months.

 If you are going home for the summer – and won’t need the licence you bought to cover you in term time – you may be able to get a refund.
 Please note, you may need to provide evidence that supports your request, like the confirmation of attendance at college/university and the term dates.
-See if you’re eligible for a refund.

 Your licence won’t automatically move with you.
 Once you know where you’re moving to, and when, update your details to stay covered.